I’ve been known to hero-worship someone from time-to-time.

 The challenge is that most gurus, be they of the religious, political, spiritual, business or self-help persuasion, teach one ‘what to think’ and not ‘how to think’.

-I really have no problem if you follow someone who you believe can help you become a human being that is self-sustaining and benevolent.
+I really have no problem if you’re following someone who you believe can help you become a human being that is self-sustaining and benevolent.

 Danger lurks when you lose your ability to have independent thought.

-There are numerous stories of things going horribly wrong when one subordinates one’s thought to the guru.
+There are numerous stories of things going horribly wrong when one subordinates one’s thoughts to the guru.